hal/hal.github.io/content/documentation/manual.md

   Shows whether there are unread messages.
 Click on the icon to open the notification drawer which lets you review and manage all unread notifications.
 - Current user \
   Shows the current user and its roles.
 If WildFly uses the [RBAC]({{< relref "/documentation/manual.md#rbac" >}}) provider and the current user is assigned to role SuperUser this section allows to run the console as a different role.
-- Connect to management endpoint \
+- Connect to management interface \
-  If HAL runs in [standalone mode]({{< relref "/documentation/get-started.md#standalone-mode" >}}) this section allows you to connect to a different management endpoint.
+  If HAL runs in [standalone mode]({{< relref "/documentation/get-started.md#standalone-mode" >}}) this section allows you to connect to a different management interface.

 # Footer